MICS-Lab/novae/docs/index.md

   <img src="https://raw.githubusercontent.com/MICS-Lab/novae/main/docs/assets/Figure1.png" alt="novae_overview" width="100%"/>
 </p>

-> **(a)** Novae was trained on a large dataset, and is shared on [Hugging Face Hub](https://huggingface.co/collections/MICS-Lab/novae-669cdf1754729d168a69f6bd). **(b)** Illustration of the main tasks and properties of Novae. **(c)** Illustration of the method behing Novae (self-supervision on graphs, adapted from [SwAV](https://arxiv.org/abs/2006.09882)).
+> **(a)** Novae was trained on a large dataset, and is shared on [Hugging Face Hub](https://huggingface.co/collections/MICS-Lab/novae-669cdf1754729d168a69f6bd). **(b)** Illustration of the main tasks and properties of Novae. **(c)** Illustration of the method behind Novae (self-supervision on graphs, adapted from [SwAV](https://arxiv.org/abs/2006.09882)).

 ## Why using Novae

 - It is already pretrained on a large dataset (pan human/mouse tissues, brain, ...).
 Therefore, you can compute spatial domains in a zero-shot manner (i.e., without fine-tuning).
-- It has been developed to find consistent domain across many slides.
-This also work if you have different technologies (e.g., MERSCOPE/Xenium) and multiple gene panels.
+- It has been developed to find consistent domains across many slides.
+This also works if you have different technologies (e.g., MERSCOPE/Xenium) and multiple gene panels.
-- You can natively correct batch effect, without using external tools.
+- You can natively correct batch-effect, without using external tools.
-- After inference, the spatial domain assignment is super fast, allowing to try multiple resolutions easily.
+- After inference, the spatial domain assignment is super fast, allowing you to try multiple resolutions easily.
 - It supports many downstream tasks, all included inside one framework.